 - In Duel Masters, Benny Ha-ha tells one of these stories in an effort to convince Shobu to forfeit.
 It's a lie.
 (In the original version, it's a generic young girl; in the dub, it's young Mimi.)

 - In Ratman, ANK Security's corporate-sponsored hero comes across as a real Jerkass, intentionally putting innocent lives at greater risk by sabotaging a sprinkler system during a fire in a crowded hotel specifically so his rescue efforts will seem more impressive.
 At first, he claims that heroism itself died when corporate sponsorship became typical, and boasts about basking in money and prestige.
-It's only later when we discover that Ankaiser's mother has steep medical bills, and both money, prestige, and how impressive his fights become are all vital to keeping his Hero Rank and corporate sponsorship going.
+It's only later that we discover that Ankaiser's mother has steep medical bills, and both money, prestige, and how impressive his fights become are all vital to keeping his Hero Rank and corporate sponsorship going.

 - O-Ren has been working in a brothel since she was 13 to pay for her mother's treatment.
 It's implied that several other prostitutes are in the same boat.

 - In Full Metal Panic!, Kurz joined Mithril to pay the hospital bills of a girl who was injured in one of his old missions.
 More exactly, the one where he and his Evil Mentor were supposed to kill the assassins of Kurz's parents.
 Kurz had second thoughts when he realised the girl would be hurt, but the Evil Mentor still fired anyway.

 - Played with Leorio in Hunter × Hunter: introduced as greedy and money-obsessed, the man reveals he lost his childhood friend Pietro due to a treatable disease because Pietro's parents were poor.
 Now, he wants to become a doctor to give free healthcare to people in his friend's situation... but it turns out that becoming a doctor costs even more money, making him go to extreme ends to get funding.
 (He doesn't resort to crime, but he risks his life multiple times in the infamous hunter exams.)